murchandamus/bips/bip-update-process.md

 ## What is a BIP?

+BIPs cover the range of interests of the Bitcoin community.
+The main topic is technology that supports the bitcoin currency.
 Most BIPs provide a concise, self-contained, technical description of one new concept, feature, or standard.
-Some BIPs describe processes, implementation guidelines, best practices, incident reports (e.g. [BIP 50](bip-0050.mediawiki), or other information relevant to the Bitcoin community.
+Some BIPs describe processes, implementation guidelines, best practices, incident reports (e.g.
+[BIP 50](bip-0050.mediawiki), or other information relevant to the Bitcoin community.
+However, any topics related to the Bitcoin protocol, Bitcoin’s P2P network, and Bitcoin client software may be acceptable.

-BIPs are intended to be the primary mechanism for proposing new protocol features, coordinating client standards, and documenting design decisions that have gone into Bitcoin implementations.
+BIPs are intended to be the primary mechanism for proposing new protocol features, coordinating client standards, and documenting design decisions that have gone into implementations.
 Each BIP is primarily owned by its authors, and represents the authors’ opinion or recommendation.
 The authors are expected to foster discussion, address feedback and dissenting opinions, and, if applicable, advance adoption of their proposal within the Bitcoin community.
+BIPs may be submitted by anyone.

 ### What is the significance of BIPs?